tabsdata/tutorials/README.md

 In this tutorial, we’ll walk through a simple yet common use case, following these steps:

 * Read a raw CSV file, containing some dummy personal details of individuals, from a source system.
-* Filter out columns that contain personally identifiable information (PII).
+* Filter out columns that contain personally identifiable information.
 * Push the cleaned data to a destination system.

 To achieve this, we will be using a Python IDE and CLI to work with the Tabsdata system and various Tabsdata functions.
 Let’s dive in!